avble/py-demo-blog/readme.md

 ## database
 1. Initialization
 Create a database if it is not created.
-In case it is development environment, add test data
+In case it is development environment, add test data (code snippet)
 ``` python
 def db_init():
     """